indieSoftware/NavigationStack/README.md

 **Don't use `onAppear` because that won't work anymore as expected.** See the chapter "known limitations" at the bottom for more information.

 To get generally informed when an animation has finished use the `onAnimationCompleted` modifier.
-This works independently from the `NavigationModel` and this lib's transitions, but you have to execute `withAnimation` by yourself and thus is not usable with the `NavigationModel`'s transitions.
+This works independently from the `NavigationModel` and the lib's transitions, but you have to execute `withAnimation` by yourself and thus is not usable with the `NavigationModel`'s transitions.

 See [View Extensions](https://indiesoftware.github.io/NavigationStack/Extensions/View.html) for more information.